Skip to content

 Inline cap

 Up to 10 inline comments per review by default.
-The cap is enforced server-side.
+Editable per repo on the Policy tab; the cap is enforced server-side.

 Skips

-Draft PRs, skip labels, and skip path globs are enforced before a review is queued where possible.
+Draft PRs, skip labels, and skip path globs — editable on the repo Policy tab or in YAML — are enforced before a review is queued where possible.

 Per-reviewer controls